 One of the products I get a lot of puzzled looks about is washi tape.
 "But, what is it?"
 "What do you use it for?" are some of the questions I get asked when I sell at events.
-Since today is Washi Wednesday, and we've got a brand new set of washi tape designs, it's the perfect time to introduce newbies to the wonderful world of washi!

 So, let's say you find some washi tape that speaks to you.
 It's adorable, you cannot resist the allure, and you purchase it.
 What do you do with it?
 I mean it's tape, and it's super cute but you're drawing a blank on what to do with it other than stare at it and maybe fidget with it.
 It's ok, we get it.

 Pinterest (follow us, won't you?) is a fantastic source of ideas.
 There are some amazing and intense projects that use washi tape and that's fantastic but what if you just want to use your super cute washi tape for something fast, easy, and actually useful?

 Here are five projects that are fast, easy, and useful.
 You don't need fancy supplies for any of these and they show how washi tape is excellent at taking something ordinary and making it magical.
 If you find yourself inspired, make sure to shop my assortment of washi tape and tag me on Instagram in your photos of your washi tape creations!

 This idea from justmakestuff.com is the easy and instant washi fix you need right now.
 Washi tape wraps perfectly around tea lights which are adorable in clear glass mason jars or tea light holders.
 It's a great way to pop some color on a surface or to coordinate with a party's theme.